XanDDemoX/EsoAlarmClock/README.md

 Installation
 =============

-Place the "Recharge" folder in your addons folder:
+Place the "AlarmClock" folder in your addons folder:

 "Documents\Elder Scrolls Online\live\Addons"